Damika-Anupama/Social-Media-Application-Backend/README.md

 - Introduce adds
     - according to your region you can publish adds or on publicly
+    - strictly need a page as business portal
     - as a status
     - as a post
+    - payment methods - bank transactions, cryptocurrencies
     - etc.
 - Introduce a game page and the shop page.
   - games are mainly based on improving the xp level
   - shops are mainly based on buying the things in games.
   - When you're developing this page call game developers publicly as offers
-  - payment gateways
-  - accept crypto
-  - etc.

 ### 4. Stage Four
 >In here we're going to make the mobile application to our software,
 > Improve the scalability of palindrome.
 And this is the deploying stage :)